 Here are some thought-provoking and heart-challenging words from Tedd and Margy Tripp:

 The surest way to teach children to apply God’s truth to all of life’s circumstances is to model it for them.
 Parenting [and teaching] that exhibits a vital relationship with God in all the joys and storms of life is irresistible to children and young people.
-Conversely, the surest way to harden our children’s hear
+Conversely, the surest way to harden our children’s hearts

 We say it often because we really want to emphasize it: